OWASP/OWASPBugBounty/CRSFGuard/Readme.md

 Using Eclipse Jetty 3.9.0
 Available through the marketplace

+or simply by running from command line : mvn jetty:run

 ##Instructions
 The web app is using Stormpath as OAUTH.
 In order to run this properly you must obtain a apiKey as instructed in the Apache Shiro Documentation to setup Stormpath: http://shiro.apache.org/webapp-tutorial.html#step2